Moo-ving to Lincoln, Steak Capitol of the World Read Guide >

 South Lincoln consists of everything south of O St. and is the largest section of Lincoln.
 This area has many different looks to it depending on where you go, but the price of your house and average age of your neighbors tend to increase as you head further down south.

 Lincoln’s downtown is mostly a commercial district filled with stone and column government buildings, so those looking for a happening residential area downtown should make their way toward Haymarket (see North Lincoln).
 Just south of downtown is the gorgeous Near South neighborhood where a 2BR apartment will typically cost you $600.
 Near South is filled with college grads, artists, and the Sunken Gardens, all surrounded by big trees and huge lawns.
-Another lovely place in South Lincoln is family-friendly Irvingdale where a 2BR apartment in an ivy-covered brownstone will cost a similarly cheap $650.
+Another lovely place in South Lincoln is Irvingdale where a 2BR apartment in an ivy-covered brownstone will cost a similarly inexpensive $650.